guillaumearm/async-describe/README.md

 `async-describe` is designed for running async end to end tests

 ##### describe(text, async fn)
-- describes block can be nested.
+- can be nested

 ##### test(text, async fn)
-- cannot be nested in another test block.
+- can be nested
-- should be used inside a describe block.

 #### Example
 ```js